astrolabsoftware/grafink/README.md

 The schema model is described [here](docs/Schema-Model.md) Grafink tries to take advantage of bulk-loading feature in Janusgraph and disables the schema checks in place while loading vertices and edges.
-Hence it pre-creates the required graph schema (vertex properties, edge properties, labels etc).
+Hence it pre-creates the required graph schema.
+The supported Graph Elements while creating the schema include
+- Vertex Labels and Properties
+- Edge Label and Properties
+- Composite Index
+- Mixed Index
+- Vertex-Centric (Edge) Index

 There is a mechanism to check if the schema in the target storage table already exists and then load the schema only if needed.